SE-UP/RSE-UP/_sources/chapters/configuration.md

 This does what we want,
 but is usually the wrong approach.
-Since the `matplotlibrc` file sets system-wide defaults, we will now have big labels by default for all plotting we do in the future, which we may not want.
+Since the `matplotlibrc` file sets system-wide defaults, we will now have big labels by default for all plotting we'll do in the future, which we may not want.
 Secondly,
-we want to package our Zipf's Law code and make it available to other people (Chapter [packaging](https://se-up.github.io/RSE-UP/chapters/packaging.html)).
+we want to package our Zipf's Law code and make it available to other people (Chapter [packaging](https://se-up.github.io/RSE-UP/chapters/introduction/packaging.html)).
 That package won't include our `matplotlibrc` file, and we don't have access to the one on their computer, so this solution isn't as reproducible as others.